farhad-kargaran/Backgammon_andEngine/README.md

 # Computer AI Algorithm:
 I have written computer AI algorithm by myself and I have to work on it more and more but it is smart enough to win a human most of the time!

+# Contact Information:
-You can contact me with this email: farhad.kargaran@gmail.com
+email: farhad.kargaran@gmail.com
+Tel: +989394244467